arsindelve/ZorkAI/README.md

 spend many more

 The front-end is built in React with Tailwind CSS and a Mix of Daisy UI and MUI because I can't make up my mind.
 The game stores the player's current session in AWS Dynamo DB so that it can remember you on your next visit.
-The engine is hosted in Azure, and is pure ASP.Net Core, written in C# 12, running on Linux.
+The engine is hosted in a Lambda in AWS, and is pure ASP.Net Core, written in C# 12, running on Linux.
+Saved games are stores in DynamoDB.